'We want it more': No. 2 Crown Point overcomes slow start to knock off No. 3 Penn, claim ninth regional title

 Indiana Basketball Coaches Association No. 2 Crown Point, powered by star juniors Jessica Carrothers and Lilly Stoddard, overcame a slow start and used a fourth-quarter surge to knock off No. 3 Penn for a 54-45 victory Saturday night in the Class 4A LaPorte Regional final.

-The Bulldogs, who claimed their second regional title in three years and ninth regional title overall, fell behind 13-0 at the beginning of the game.
+The Bulldogs, who claimed their second regional title in three years and ninth regional crown overall, fell behind 13-0 at the beginning of the game.

 How did they respond?